sveltejs/svelte/documentation/docs/07-misc/08-csp.md

 ```

 We recommend using `nonce` over hash if you can, as `hash` will interfere with streaming SSR in the future.

+## Trusted Types

+When using Content Security Policy (CSP) with Trusted Types enabled, Svelte supports the `svelte-trusted-html` policy.
+This allows you to safely handle HTML content in your templates.

+Use `trusted-types svelte-trusted-html` directive to enable Trusted Types policy for Svelte-generated HTML:

+You can also utilize `{@html policy.createHTML(html)}` to create trusted HTML strings that comply with your CSP policy